barsoom/jwt_authentication/README.md

 # JwtAuthentication

-A rack middleware to provide simple JWT token based authentication (for Single Sign On).
+Simple JWT token based Single Sign On for rack-based apps.

 Use another app's login to provide access to any rack-based application for a limited time.